HSBC: Since 2020

 HSBC announced, in December 2023, that it intended to move its head office from 8 Canada Square to 81 Newgate Street when the lease on the former building expires in 2027.

 In 2024, HSBC, as part of the Hong Kong Association of Banks, began developing a roadmap to phase out cheques in the city and switch to electronic payments.

-According to Hong Kong Interbank Clearing Limited, cheque transactions in Hong Kong fell to HK$488.6 billion (US$62.5 billion) in December, down 13 percent year-on-year.
+According to Hong Kong Interbank Clearing, cheque transactions in Hong Kong fell to HK$488.6 billion (US$62.5 billion) in December, down 13 percent year-on-year.
 On 30 April 2024, Noel Quinn, the CEO for nearly five years, announced his retirement.

 In 2024, HSBC announced an international payments app, Zing, a competitor to Revolut and Wise apps.
 It will also focus on retail customers and low-cost currency exchange.
 In January 2025, HSBC decided to shut down the app only one year after its launch, as part of a cost-cutting drive.

 In 2024, HSBC Philippines launched "Omni Collect" to allow companies to connect to HSBC's single API to offer and manage payments across multiple channels.
 "It supports multiple online and offline payment options for customers and delivers transaction data through HSBC’s global digital platform, HSBCnet," the bank Head Art Tanseco said.

 On 9 April 2024, HSBC announced the sale of its Argentina business to Galicia for $550 million.
 HSBC said that the deal awaited government approval but was expected to be finalized by the year-end.
 HSBC was also approved to exit its Armenia holdings by the central bank in a sale to Ardshinbank on 27 August.

 In January 2025, HSBC announced the closure of some of its investment banking units in Europe, UK and US as part of the ongoing restructuring effort by its CEO Georges Elhedery, followed by a new round of investment bank job cuts.
 These significant revamps were expected to bring $1.8 billion cost savings by the end of 2026.

 In May 2025, HSBC announced that group chairman Mark Tucker would retire by the end of 2025 after an eight-year stint at the bank.

+In June 2025, HSBC agreed the sales of its custody and depositary bank business in Germany to BNP Paribas.
+In July 2025, HSBC has announced the sales of its fund administration business in Germany, i.e. Internationale Kapitalanlagegesellschaft (INKA), to a fund managed by BlackFin Capital Partners.